dewdgi/wheel-hid-emulator/README.md

 | Trigger Happy 12      | Enter | Extra bind |

 Remap these inside your game just like a real Logitech wheel.

+## Enable/Disable Flow

+1. Press **Ctrl+M**.
+2. Input devices are grabbed or released via `EVIOCGRAB`, but key state tracking keeps running so your current pedal position is never lost.
+3. If a new keyboard was discovered, `ResyncKeyStates()` snapshots its hardware state; otherwise this step is skipped for speed.
+4. The current key snapshot is reapplied to the HID state, then the gadget writer pushes ~25 “warmup” frames (neutral + snapshot) so any game sitting in an input menu immediately sees accurate pedals/axes.

+This pipeline makes rapid toggles cheap (tested at 100 Hz) while still guaranteeing the host receives a clean frame whenever control changes.

 ## Configuration (`/etc/wheel-emulator.conf`)